 - Your income cannot exceed 80% of the median income in your area.

-- You may use ADDI funds for a down payment, closing costs, or to purchase AND rehabilitate a home.
+- You may use ADDI funds for a down payment, closing costs, or to rehabilitate a home.

 Benefits of Down Payment Assistance Programs